bruno-chavez/go-microservice-template/README.md

 # Description

-`go-web-template` main purpose is to be a starting point for a web back-end developed in Go, usually just as a REST API for any kind of front-end project.
+`go-web-template` main purpose is to be a starting point for web development in Go, usually just as a API for a front-end application.

 # How to use